Málaga, Spain (ES)

 Malaga Airport, gateway to the Costa del Sol, is the fourth most important airport in Spain, after Madrid, Barcelona and Palma de Mallorca.
 It has three terminals, but Terminals 1 and 2 are rarely used.
 It's likely you'll be flying in and out of Terminal 3.
 There's also a fourth General Aviation terminal for private planes and a Cargo Terminal.

-Terminal 3 (hosting most flights)
+Terminal 3 (hosts most flights)

 This is a modern terminal with good eating options.
 Outside, you'll find a transportation hub for buses, trains, and taxis, located on both the ground level and Level 1.